equalparts/glyph-catch/README.md

 ### Does this impact my battery life?

 Not that I've noticed.
 And if you actually end up using your phone for just a few minutes less per day, that's almost certainly a net gain for battery life.

+### Can I set a dark background for the Glyph Toy?

+No - the source sprites would need manual reworking for dark backgrounds (shading, outlines), on top of adapting them to the 25x25 monochrome display.
+With 151+ Pokémon, it's beyond the scope of this fan project.

+However: if you prefer, you can dim the sprite and background slightly under Settings > Graphics (as of v1.2.0).

 ## Privacy